wtsi-hpag/covidPileup/README.md

      England/20124095202/2020

 #### Start a new run without doing the alignment
-       The aligner SMALT is much slower than BWA, but it offers better alignments for those sequences \
+       The aligner SMALT is much slower than BWA, but it offers better alignments for sequences \
        (1) with a lot of "N"s; (2) lower similarity with the reference such as bats or pangolins \
        If you had made a run previously with a temporary directory:       \